Treating Advanced Prostate Cancer

 The only exception to the above, is in lymph node-positive, post-prostatectomy patients, given androgen deprivation as an adjuvant immediately after surgery.
 In this situation, immediate therapy resulted in a significant improvement in progression free survival, prostate cancer specific survival, and overall survival.

 Length of Cancer Treatment

-The disagreement in this situation is between continuous androgen deprivation (endocrine therapy) and intermittent androgen deprivarion.
+The disagreement in this situation is between continuous androgen deprivation (endocrine therapy) and intermittent androgen deprivation.

-In early 2012, it was discovered that intermittent anddrogen deprivation is equal in long term survival to continuous androgen deprivation.
+In early 2012, it was discovered that intermittent androgen deprivation is equal in long-term survival to continuous androgen deprivation.
 A new paradigm of treatment, in which androgen deprivation was given for 8-9 months and then discontinued if the PSA normalized, was published.
 Re-treatment is recommended only when the PSA level becomes greater than 10 with monitoring every two months.

 Combination vs. Single-Drug Therapy

 There is also disagreement about whether using a combination of endocrine therapies or just a single anti-androgen drug works best to treat prostate cancer.
 The studies are inconclusive.
 However, patients who receive combination therapy are more likely to experience treatment-related side effects than patients receiving a single form of hormone therapy.

 Surgery for Prostate Cancer